bwolmarans/nms-acm-configurator/README.md

 This script does in an automated fashion, the configuration of modules 1 through 6 of Matthieu Dierick's UDF Lab "Nginx NMS API Connectivity Manager (ACM)"
 This is the manual lab guide: https://clouddocs.f5.com/training/community/nginx/html/class10/class10.html
+Using the functions in this script, you can of course do all sorts of other things besides that lab.

 Instructions:
 -------------------------